4 Ways to Grow Sweeter Tomatoes (Number One is Best)

 Phosphorus is the Key Element that Directly Results in Sweeter Tomatoes!

 Fertilization, in a proper ratio, plays a crucial role in making tomatoes sweeter.
-According to research, enhanced fertilization, with a higher phosphorus rating, has a significant effect on tomato quality, color, sweetness, and taste.
+According to research, fertilization with a higher phosphorus ratio has a significant effect on quality, color, sweetness, and taste of tomatoes.

-According to an article by the University of Missouri, phosphorus and potassium have favorable effects on fruit acid and sugar content.
+According to this article published on the University of Missouri website, phosphorus, and potassium have favorable effects on fruit acid and sugar content.
 “The number one secret to growing sweeter tomatoes is having more phosphorus in the soil.”

 Another study indicates that increasing the rate of potassium in the growing medium while cultivating tomatoes results in tissue redness, firmness, crispness, and more acidic flavor.